sml-mirror/grunt-generate-view-model/README.md

 # Attributes

-There are 4 decorators used in this plugin: 1 for classes and 3 for properties
+There are 4 decorators which are used in this plugin: 1 for classes and 3 for properties

 ## Attributes for classes
 ### GenerateView